joanpablo/reactive_forms/README.md

 **ReactiveTextField** has more in common with *TextFormField* that with *TextField*.
 As we all know *TextFormField* is a wrapper around the *TextField* widget that brings some extra capabilities such as *Form validations* with properties like *autovalidate* and *validator*.
 In the same way **ReactiveTextField** is a wrapper around *TextField* that handle the features of validations in a own different way.

-**ReactiveTextField** has all the properties that you can find in a common *TextField*, it can be customizable and themeable as much as you want just as a simple *TextField* or a *TextFormField*.
+**ReactiveTextField** has all the properties that you can find in a common *TextField*, it can be customizable as much as you want just as a simple *TextField* or a *TextFormField*.
 In fact must of the code was taken from the original TextFormField and ported to have a reactive behavior that binds itself to a **FormControl** in a **two-way** binding.

 Below is an example of how to create some **ReactiveTextField** with some common properties: